Energy-Review.co.uk

 It’s essential to bear in mind that these are rough estimates and individual bills can differ considerably.

-For a four-bedroom house, the average annual electricity consumption can range between 4,500 to 6,000 kWh.
+For a four-bedroom house, the average annual electricity consumption can range between 3,500 to 4,500 kWh.
 This is higher than the average medium usage estimated by Ofgem due to the additional rooms and likely greater number of occupants.

-Based on the average electricity rate of about 18.75 pence per kWh (as of January 2022 according to UKPower), the estimated annual electricity bill for a four-bedroom house ranges from £845 to £1,125.
+This means that, based on the average consumption, the estimated annual electricity bill for a four-bedroom house ranges from £1,028 to £1,265.

 Below are a few top tips on how to reduce your energy consumption: